Trump indicted; 1st ex-president charged with crime

-NEW YORK — A Manhattan grand jury has voted to indict Donald Trump on charges involving payments made during the 2016 presidential campaign to silence claims of extramarital sexual encounters, the first ever criminal case against a former U.S. president and a jolt to Trump's bid to retake the White House in 2024.
+NEW YORK — A Manhattan grand jury indicted Donald Trump, prosecutors and defense lawyers said Thursday, making him the first former U.S. president to face a criminal charge and jolting his bid to retake the White House next year.

 People are also reading…

-Trump, who denies any wrongdoing and has repeatedly attacked the investigation as politically motivated, was expected to surrender to authorities next week, though the details were still being worked out, according to a person familiar with the matter.
+Until recently, New York was seen as an unlikely contender to be the first place to prosecute Trump, who continues to face long-running investigations in Atlanta and Washington that could also result in charges.

+Unlike those inquiries, the Manhattan case concerns conduct by Trump that occurred before he became president and is unrelated to much-publicized efforts to overturn a presidential election.

-In bringing the charges, the Manhattan district attorney, Alvin Bragg, is embracing an unusual case that was investigated by two previous sets of prosecutors, both of whom declined to take the politically explosive step of seeking Trump's indictment.
+In bringing the charges, Bragg, the Manhattan district attorney, is embracing an unusual case that was investigated by two previous sets of prosecutors, both of which declined to seek Trump’s indictment.

-In the weeks leading up to the indictment, Trump railed about the investigation on social media and urged supporters to protest on his behalf, prompting tighter security around the Manhattan criminal courthouse.

-Trump faces other potential legal perils as he seeks to reassert control of the Republican Party and stave off a slew of one-time allies who are likely to oppose him for the presidential nomination.

 The fate of the hush-money investigation seemed uncertain until word got out in early March that Bragg invited Trump to testify before a grand jury, a signal that prosecutors were close to bringing charges.